 - Check to see that your aid is set to the right program and volume.
 If it was accidentally set to the wrong one, set it to the right program.

 - Dust or lint may have accumulated in the controls.
 Switch/rotate the controls and reset them to your preferences to clear any debris.

 - If it isn’t the program or a control issue, check to see if there is wax, dirt, or debris blocking the microphone, tube, or earpiece.
 If you see any, clean these components appropriately.

 - Check the battery to see if the battery or the contacts are corroded or damaged.
 If the battery is corroded or drained, replace it.
-If this doesn’t solve the problem, you may need to replace your hearing aid.

 - There may be moisture in the system.
 Use a dehumidifier overnight or use a UV-Clean & Dry Box to remove the unwanted moisture and try it again in the morning.